lAnirudhRameshl/EyeStrain/README.md

      - Next, we can install cmake with "pip install cmake" and then finally install dlib with "pip install dlib"
      ### For MacOS and Ubuntu installation
      - Refer the following link for installing dlib in MacOS or Ubuntu https://www.pyimagesearch.com/2018/01/22/install-dlib-easy-complete-guide/
+2. Remember to have the 'shape_predictor_68_face_landmarks.dat' file in the same directory as the python file

+## Execution of code
+The code can be executed by typing 'python eye_strain_detection.py' in command line while being in the same directory as the code.
+An alternative would be to execute it through any other IDE